as228gc/1dv610-laboration2/README.md

 * [Report](src/modules/Report/README.md)
 * [ReportGenerator](src/modules/ReportGenerator/README.md)

-You can find a class diagram and the reflections and naming convention in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).
+You can find a class diagram in the projects [Wiki](https://github.com/as228gc/1dv610-laboration2/wiki).

+My reflections of the code quality: [Link to reflections](/reflektioner.md)

 Watch [Open Issues](https://github.com/as228gc/1dv610-laboration2/issues) to see future devlopment of the module.

+Link to the module on npm: https://www.npmjs.com/package/tra-ma

+The module is built using TypeScript.

+The module is tested using the npm library Jest.
+[Link to test report](/testrapport.md)